hannes/MonetDBLite/README.md

 con.close(); //Don't forget! :)
 ```

-As seen in the example, the `MonetDBEmbeddedDatabase` calls weren't required for better portability of the JDBC embedded connection.
+As seen in the example, the `MonetDBEmbeddedDatabase` calls weren't required for better portability of the JDBC Embedded connection.
 What really happens is when starting a JDBC embedded connection, it checks if there is a `MonetDBEmbeddedDatabase` instance running in the provided directory.
-If the `MonetDBEmbeddedDatabase` is not running on that directory, it starts there, otherwise an exception is thrown.
+If the `MonetDBEmbeddedDatabase` is not running int that directory, it starts there, otherwise an exception is thrown.
 While closing, if it's the last connection, the `MonetDBEmbeddedDatabase` will shut down.

-It was made possible to use the the Embedded API in the JDBC embedded connection, although is completely apart from the JDBC specification.
+It was made possible to use the the Embedded API in the JDBC embedded connection, although it is completely apart from the JDBC specification.

 ```java
 //do the above steps....